Find Affordable College Courses

 While working on their Bachelor's Degree, classical languages majors at Mizzou accumulate an average of around $20,366 in student debt.

-University of Wisconsin - Madison landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree classical languages and literature programs.
-UW - Madison is a fairly large public school located in the large city of Madison.
+University of Wisconsin - Madison came in at #11 in this year’s edition of the Most Popular Classical Languages & Literature Bachelor’s Degree Schools ranking.
+UW - Madison is a very large public school located in the city of Madison.

 About 46% of the students majoring in classical languages at the school are women while 54% are male.

-Ohio State University - Main Campus ranked #14 on this year’s Most Popular Classical Languages & Literature Bachelor’s Degree Schools list.
-Ohio State is a very large public school located in the city of Columbus.
+Ohio State University - Main Campus did quite well in this year’s ranking of the most popular places for classical languages and literature students to get a bachelor’s degree.
+It came in at #14 on the list.
+Ohio State is a very large public school located in the large city of Columbus.

 Of the 12 students majoring in classical languages at Ohio State, 50% are male and 50% are female.